Frequently Asked Questions

 After the third week of the semester:

-Students must obtain the instructor’s signature to officially withdraw from the course.
+To officially withdraw from the course, your instructor must approve of your withdrawal request.
 Check the Academic Calendar for the relevant college deadlines.
 Follow these steps to complete the process online:

-- The Office of Distance Education will forward the withdrawal request documentation to the Registrar.
+- You will be notified when your request is either approved or denied.
+If approved, the Office of Distance Education will forward the withdrawal request documentation to the Registrar.

 Note: To avoid any liability, classes must be dropped before the start of the semester.